-Tonight, C. Spencer Yeh premieres Solo Voice I–X, presented in its entirety.
+C. Spencer Yeh premieres Solo Voice I–X, performed live for the first time and presented in its entirety.

-Solo Voice I–X is Yeh’s first LP focused entirely on the voice. “[His] practice has its most obvious precedents in the sound poetry scene of the ’60s and ’70s—recalling an outlier group like the Four Horsemen, at their most raw and a-verbal, as much as the circles and canons forged around post-Lettrist France—as well as in figures like Joan La Barbara.”
+Solo Voice I–X is Yeh’s new all-voice record. “[His] practice has its most obvious precedents in the sound poetry scene of the ’60s and ’70s—recalling an outlier group like the Four Horsemen, at their most raw and a-verbal, as much as the circles and canons forged around post-Lettrist France—as well as in figures like Joan La Barbara.”
 (Primary Information)

-If Yeh used “studio techniques to fold the temporality of performance in on itself,” writes Primary Information of the production process, removing the breaths and letting his vocalizations run together, then here he doubles back, as he performs his edited composition in real time.
+If Yeh used “studio techniques to fold the temporality of performance in on itself,” as Primary Information writes of the production process, removing the breaths and letting his vocalizations run together, then here he doubles back, as he performs his edited composition in real time.